stepanataccolade/docsv2/sources/ci/integrations/imageRegistries/dockerHub.md

 You will need an Image Registry integration if you want to do the following -

-- Pull an image from a private repository in any Image Registry
+- Pull an image from a private repository in any Image Registry.
-- Build a Docker image which has a `FROM` that pulls an image from a private repository in any Image Registry
+- Build a Docker image which has a `FROM` that pulls an image from a private repository in any Image Registry.
-- Push an image to a Image registry
+- Push an image to an Image registry.

 On Shippable, currently you can configure integration with the following Image Registries: